pglombardo/PasswordPusher/Configuration.md

 `docker run -d -p "5100:5100" -v /var/lib/pwpush/files:/opt/PasswordPusher/storage pglombardo/pwpush-postgres:release`

+Please _make sure_ that the directory is writeable by the docker container.

+A CORS configuration is not required for local storage.

 ## Amazon S3

+To configure the application to store files in an Amazon S3 bucket, you have to:

+1. set the required environment variables detailed below (or the equivalent values in `settings.yml`)
+2. apply a CORS configuration to your S3 bucket (see next section)

 | Environment Variable | Description | Value(s) |
 | --------- | ------------------ | --- |